 It is a reality familiar to most adults with hemophilia of a certain age: repeated joint bleeds which subsequently causes joint deterioration, affecting everyday quality of life.
 But the story does not have to end there.
-Join us on June 28th to learn how prophylactic therapy can be used to halt the momentum of degenerative joint damage, decrease pain and help you regain mobility.
+Learn how prophylactic therapy can be used to halt the momentum of degenerative joint damage, decrease pain and help you regain mobility.

 Transcription of "The Advantage of Prophylaxis for Adults with Joint Issues"

 KELLEY POLLARD (Moderator): Good evening, everyone, and welcome to The Advantage of Prophylaxis for Adults with Joint Issues, part of the National Hemophilia Foundation’s Hemophilia Webinar series.
 This series is supported by an educational grant from Novo Nordisk.

 Our presenters this evening are Dr. Christine Kempton and Jim Munn.
 Jim is the Nurse Coordinator at the Hemophilia and Coagulation Disorders Program at Michigan Medicine in Ann Arbor.
 Michigan Medicine located at the University of Michigan supports both patient care and research in a broad range of specialties, including hemophilia.

 Dr. Kempton is an Associate Professor of Hematology and Medical Oncology at the Emory University School of Medicine, and holds the Director’s Chair in Hemostasis at Hemophilia of Georgia.
 She is also Director at Emory University and Children’s Healthcare of Atlanta Comprehensive Bleeding Disorders Center.